rocky-linux/wiki.rockylinux.org/docs/irc.md

 title: General Chat and IRC
 ---

-This page goes over General Chat and IRC/Matrix general information and etiquette.
+This page goes over General Chat and IRC general information and etiquette.

 !!! note
-    IRC (libera.chat) and Matrix are no longer bridged by default.
-You will find that if you join the Matrix channels, they are quiet.
+    IRC (libera.chat) and Matrix are no longer bridged.
+You will find that if you join the Matrix channels, you will be asked to join us in other ways.
 It is recommended that you join us via [Mattermost](https://chat.rockylinux.org) or via [IRC](https://libera.chat).

-IRC and Matrix are common communication tools used in the open source community.
-Several channels of Mattermost, Libera IRC channels, and a matrix space are bridged together to ensure the community can communicate effectively and not be splintered.
-The Rocky Linux teams manage and maintain the mattermost channels and the various Libera IRC channels such as `#rockylinux` and `#rockylinux-social`.
+IRC is a common communication tool used in the open source community.
+Several channels of Mattermost and Libera IRC channels are bridged together to ensure the community can communicate effectively and not be splintered.
+Rocky Linux Infrastructure and other teams manage and maintain the mattermost channels and the various Libera IRC channels such as `#rockylinux` and `#rockylinux-social`.
 A list of our channels can be found in `Bridge Information` on the left hand side of this wiki page.

 More information about Libera can be found [here](https://libera.chat).